apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

          under the License.
 ---

-# Windows Phone 8 Platform Guide
+# Windows Phone 8 Installation Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 8 devices.
 If you want to target